JNM-Portfolio/YoutubeLivestream_TextToSpeech/README.md

 # YoutubeLivestream_TextToSpeech

-Reads YouTube live chat messages based on an activation phrase ("Faust says...") and uses Text-to-Speech (TTS) with an animated character overlay for streaming.
+Reads YouTube live chat messages based on an activation phrase and uses Text-to-Speech (TTS) with an animated character overlay for streaming.

 ![Screenshot Placeholder](screenshot.png)  <!-- TODO: Add a screenshot or GIF! -->